-The course will be concluded with a student symposium, held at Leiden University College in The Hague.
-The symposium will be opened with a plenary guest lecture on the representation of Europe in the early modern period and then continue with a number of sessions in which the students present the research and conclusions of their final essays.
-The symposium will end with a final session in which we will discuss how the cultural, social and political ideas behind visual representation of Europe of the past are connected to our own today.
+The course will be concluded with presentations of students, held at the Old Observatory room c005.
+After the presentations we will discuss how the cultural, social and political ideas behind visual representation of Europe of the past are connected to our own today.

-Guest lecturers in this course are: dr. S.E.
+Guest lecturers in this course are: drs.
+Martijn Storms, dr. S.E.
 Hinman, dr. D.A.
 Vicherat Mattar, dr. M. Vodopivec and dr. L.C.J. van Apeldoorn.